The Big Fat Guide to Student Finance 2015

 The National Scholarship Programme

-If your family’s household income is below £25,000 a year then you will be eligible for the National Scholarship Programme for 2014.
+If your family’s household income is below £25,000 a year then you will be eligible for the National Scholarship Programme.

 The amount you get from the programme will not affect your student loan amount (unlike the maintenance grant).
 If you are eligible then you will be entitled to a maximum of £1,000 plus accommodation, or fee waivers.